- Kianna Leaa

 Even if I didn't manage to move to New York, Italy seemed to be the perfect stepping stone.
 New York would just have to wait...

-If ever you are in a situation where you want to make a change in your life and you aren't sure how to to make this change or you keep failing at making this change, DON'T GIVE UP!
-Stay focused, surround yourself with people who inspire you, evaluate your options and keep knocking on doors until you find that one opportunity that inspires you the MOST.
+If ever you are in a situation where you want to make a change in your life and you aren't sure how or you keep failing at making this change, DON'T GIVE UP!
+Stay focused, surround yourself with people who inspire you, evaluate your options and keep knocking on doors until you find that one opportunity that will change your life.
 And when this opportunity comes your way, GRAB IT, SAVOUR IT & RELISH IT!

 You will never know what you are capable of unless you put yourself out there...